 - An option for

-- The software that is the subject of this manual.
-Fugue is an operating system for your global computer.
+(Also referred to as Fugue Platform) The software that is the subject of this manual.
+Fugue is a cloud orchestration engine for your global computer.

 - Fugue Client Tools

 - The package of components that client computers must use to define compositions and manage processes in the Conductor.
 It consists of the Fugue CLI (command-line interface) and key Ludwig binaries known as the Fugue Standard Library.
 (Set up Fugue)

 - A period of internal compute activity during which process data is reviewed and acted upon as necessary.
 Each job can potentially represent some change in the managed infrastructure, although most jobs are simply inspection and require no action.
 (Example)

 - The domain-specific language in which compositions are defined.
 Ludwig is easy to learn, yet brings features like type safety and informative error messages to the tricky domain of infrastructure configuration.
 (Examples)